XSnow/TamingMerge/README.md

-# Coq Formalization
+This is the Coq formalization of paper `Taming the Merge Operator`, which will appear in the Journal of Functional Programming.

-Taming the Merge Operator: A Type-Directed Operational Semantics Approach
+# Code Structure

 - [simple/coq/](./simple/coq) for Coq formalization of the λ<sub>i</sub> calculus
 - [simple/spec/](./simple/spec) for Ott specification of the λ<sub>i</sub> calculus